What Is the RTM Diamond Pattern? Trading the Diamond Pattern in the RTM Style

 How do you identify the RTM diamond pattern?

-It emerges after the QM is violated and inside major supply/demand zones.
+It emerges after the QM is violated and inside major supply/demand zones, showing a diamond pattern formation that signals potential change in trend direction.

 Whose stops are triggered by the RTM diamond pattern?